KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 In a separate technical whitepaper, written by our lead developer, we provide several more discussions on how Komodo responds to many other forms of attack.

-::: tip Note

-Please reach out to our team directly for a copy of this separate whitepaper, if interested.

-:::

 Some mentioned therein include the Sybil Attack, the Eclipse Attack, and more.
 We encourage any reader searching for information about the deepest levels of Komodo security not only to read the accompanying whitepaper, but also to reach out to our team directly.

+::: tip Note (2019)

+The whitepaper referred to above was written in ~2016 and is now obsolete, and therefore is no longer posted here.
+Please reach out to our team directly for a copy, if interested.

+:::

 #### Notarizations Provide a Defense Against Both the 51% Attack and the Genesis Attack